mozaid7/PayPro/README.md

-// To be updated later while completion of OS, DBMS & CN
+// To be updated later while completion of OS, DBMS & CN tomorrow
 - Clone the repo

 ```jsx